Toruitas/thinkingcap/README.md

 4. (+) Recorded a demo (thanks Mark) showing it working, including the brain wave reading.
 5. (+) Have some time, attempting (Slack integration)[https://api.slack.com/messaging/webhooks].
 Registered this image to the app: ![Lego man from 16bit.com](http://16bit.com/fotd/fotd-pics/0260-lego-minifigures-Ringmaster.jpg)
 6. (-) Accidentally committed the Webhooks URL to GitHub.
 Rookie mistake.
 That URL has been disabled and a new one made, which is now accessed through environment variables.
+7. (+) Slack reactivated.
+8. (+) Envisioned, coded, 3D printed, and gave personality to the BossBotBox.